PdxCodeGuild/class_codebusters/3 Django/labs/01 Todo.md

 ## Part 1

 Let's create a simple todo app.
 This can be done creating a model for representing a `TodoItem`.
-Newly created `TodoItem`s should have a `null` completed date.
 The index page should have a list of all the todo items (showing only the name).
 There should also be a text field and a button (in a form), When the user clicks the button it should save a new todo item to the database and show the newly-added item in the list.
 Use one view to render the template, and another view to receive the form submission and redirect back to the first view.

 ### Steps